Delta, American, United in White House talks to receive government support | MarketScreener

 Airlines are reeling from a plunge in bookings and traffic, as the fast-spreading coronavirus pandemic prompts travel restrictions and event cancellations around the world.

-United CEO Oscar Munoz has spent the last two days in Washington, D.C., meeting with senior officials in the Trump administration and senior members of the U.S. House and Senate in both parties, while President Scott Kirby has been in close touch with bank executives to assess the deepening impact of this crisis on the broader economy, the two told employees in a memo on Thursday.
+United CEO Oscar Munoz has spent two days in Washington this week meeting with lawmakers and senior officials in the Trump administration, while United President Scott Kirby has been in close touch with bank executives to assess the deepening impact of the crisis on the broader economy, the two told employees in a memo on Thursday.

+"We will be helping the airline industry if we have to," U.S. President Donald Trump said on Friday.
+"So far people haven't been asking but if they should be asking we want to make sure our airlines are very strong."

 Delta CEO Ed Bastian also told employees on Friday that it was pursuing government aid.